HB1091 (2024) Detail

 (c) Received contributions or made expenditures, or given consent to any other person to receive contributions or make expenditures, with the purpose to bring about the individual’s nomination for election, or election, to office at any time during the election cycle.

 III.
-"Political committee" means a group of 2 or more persons that receive contributions or makes expenditures for the purpose of the success or defeat of a political party, candidate, candidates, measure, or measures, including, but not limited to the following:
+"Political committee" means any organization that receives contributions or makes expenditures for the purpose of promoting the success or defeat of a candidate, candidates, measure, or measures, including but not limited to the following:

 (a) Candidate committee created by a candidate running for office;

-(b) Political committee of a political party as further defined in RSA 664:2, V; or
+(c) Political committee of a political party as further defined in RSA 664:2, V to support candidates of the party running for office; or

-(c) The committee of a segregated fund established by any organization with a separate legal existence the purpose of which is to support the success or defeat of a candidate or candidates or measure or measures.
+(d) The committee of a segregated fund established by any organization with a separate legal existence, the purpose of which is to promote the success or defeat of a candidate or candidates or measure or measures.

 VII.
-"Communication" means imparting, exchanging, or sending, of information by any medium or in any format, including, but not limited to: publication in any newspaper or other periodical, Internet, social media, or other digital method; broadcasting on radio, television, cable, or over any public address system; transmission by telephone, email, or facsimile; placement on any billboards, trucks or mobile billboards, outdoor facilities, window displays, posters, cards, pamphlets, leaflets, flyers, signs, or other circulars, or any direct mailing, digital or otherwise.
+"Communication" means imparting, exchanging, or sending, of information by any medium or in any format, including, but not be limited to, publication in any newspaper or other periodical or on any Internet site on social media, or other digital method, broadcasting on radio, television, or over any public address system, transmission by telephone or facsimile or text message or email, placement on any billboards, outdoor facilities, window displays, posters, cards, pamphlets, leaflets, flyers, or other circulars, or in any direct mailing.

 VIII.
-"Contribution" means anything of value made for the purpose of promoting the success or defeat of a candidate, candidates, measure, measures, or political party, including, but not limited to a payment, gift, subscription, assessment, contract, payment for services, dues advance, forbearance, loan to a candidate or political committee, or personal or professional services for less than full consideration.
+"Contribution" means anything of value received or made for the purpose of promoting the success or defeat of a candidate, candidates, measure, measures, or political party, including, but not limited to a payment, gift, subscription, assessment, contract, payment for services, dues advance, forbearance, loan to a candidate or political committee, or personal or professional services for less than full consideration, or the use of anything of value.

-IX.(a) "Expenditure" means any of the following that promotes the success or defeat of a candidate or measure: the purchase, payment, contribution, subscription, distribution, loan, advance, deposit, or gift of money or anything of value; the making of a legally binding commitment to make a purchase, payment, contribution, subscription, distribution, loan, advance, deposit, or gift of money or anything of value in the future; or the transfer of funds by a political committee to another political committee or to a candidate.
-"Expenditure" includes disbursement of funds for:
+IX.(a) "Expenditure" means any of the following that promotes the success or defeat of a political party, candidate, candidates, measure, or measures: the purchase, payment, contribution, subscription distribution, loan, advance deposit, or gift of money or any thing of value; the making of a legally binding commitment to make a purchase, payment, contribution, subscription distribution, loan, advance, deposit, or gift of money or anything of value in the future; or the transfer of funds by a political committee to another political committee or to a candidate.
+"Expenditure" includes, but is not limited to, disbursement of funds for:

 (1) Communications: